 ENERGY STAR–qualified vending machines are equipped with controls or software that put the lighting and/or refrigeration systems into a low power state at night, on weekends, or other periods of prolonged inactivity.
 Agency staff should request that the vendor activate the low power state most advantageous for their facility and periodically check that it is functioning properly (e.g., lights are turned off late at night or on weekends).

 Finding More Information

-The maximum daily energy consumption (MDEC) is tested in accordance with 10 CFR Part 431 Subpart Q and 10 CFR Part 431.294.
-The assumed rate of electricity is $0.09 per kWh, the average at U.S. Federal facilities.
-Lifetime energy cost is the sum of the discounted valued of annual energy cost with an assumed beverage vending machine life of 5 years.
-Future electricity prices and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis - 2012: Annual Supplement to NIST Handbook 135 and NBS Special Publication 709.
-(NISTIR 85-3273-27).
+The maximum daily energy consumption (MDEC) is determined in accordance with 10 CFR Part 431 Subpart Q and 10 CFR Part 431.294.
+The annual energy use was calculated by multiplying the MDEC for each model by 365 days per year.
+The assumed rate of electricity is $0.09 per kWh, the average at Federal facilities throughout the United States.
+Lifetime energy cost is the sum of the discounted values of annual energy cost with an average refrigerated beverage vending machine life of 5 years.
+Future electricity price trends and a 3% discount rate are based on Federal guidelines (NISTIR 85-3273-28) and are from the Annual Supplement to NIST Handbook 135 and NBS Special Publication 709, Energy Price Indices and Discount Factors for Life Cycle Cost Analysis - 2013.